vkarpov15/thecodebarbarian.com/lib/posts/20231108_astra_vector_search.md

 });
 ```

-Create a new [Mongoose model](https://mongoosejs.com/docs/models.html) with a `$vector` property.
+Create a new [Mongoose model](https://mongoosejs.com/docs/models.html) with a`$vector` property.
-The `$vector` property is an array of numbers that Astra uses to store the document's vector for vector search.
+`$vector` is a special property containing an array of numbers that Astra uses to store the document's vector for vector search.

 ```javascript
 const schema = new mongoose.Schema({